Zero-Sum Games: A Comprehensive Guide

 Graphical Solution

-For 2x2 games, plot payoffs to find intersection.
+For 2x2 games, plot payoff lines to find the equilibrium intersection.

 Applications